osmanozden/jucr-poi-service/README.md

 REDIS_PORT=6379
 ```

 ### 4\.
-Launch Databases (Docker)
+Start Databases (Docker)

 ```bash
 docker-compose up -d
 ```

-This command uses the provided `docker-compose.yml` to start all required services for local development.
+This starts the necessary MongoDB and Redis services for local development.

 ### 5\.
 Start the Application